Travel + Leisure Co. (TNL) stock: comparing current and last year EPS estimates - The Dwinnex

 Ratios:

-To gain a deeper understanding of TNL’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 13.87 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 23.24.
+Our analysis of TNL’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 14.20 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 23.79.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.60 and its Current Ratio is at 3.60.

 Upgrades & Downgrades